tquadrat/tquadrat.github.io/stuff/LinuxStuff.md

 [This page](https://github.com/tquadrat/tquadrat.github.io/blob/main/stuff/jshellConfig.md#jshell-startup-configuration) describes how `jshell` can be configured to run integrated into the Ubuntu terminal.

 ---

+## Installing IntelliJ IDEA

+  1. Download the tarball for the respective architecture from here: [https://www.jetbrains.com/idea/download/](https://www.jetbrains.com/idea/download/) to `~/Downloads`.
+  2. Create the folder for the software:
+     ```shell
+     cd /opt
+     sudo mkdir intelliJ
+     ```
+  3. For IntelliJ IDEA Community, run:
+     ```shell
+     sudo tar -xzf ~/Downloads/ideaIC-*.tar.gz -C /opt/intelliJ
+     ```
+     **Warning**: Do not extract the tarball over an existing installation to avoid conflicts.
+Always extract it to a clean directory.
+  4. Execute the `idea.sh` script from the extracted directory to run IntelliJ IDEA.
+  5. Create a desktop entry﻿
+     1. In the main menu, go to `Tools | Create Desktop Entry`.
+     2. Click `Activities` in the top-left corner of the screen.
+     3. Click the grid button in the dash to show all applications.
+     4. To pin the app to the dash, right-click the IntelliJ IDEA icon and select `Add to Favorites`.

+---

 ## Integrate Applications into the GUI Desktop